Make Sure You're Unsure: A Framework for Verifying Probabilistic Specifications: The Functional Lagrangian Framework

-The dual $g\br{\lambda}$ can be seen as a generalization of the Lagrangian relaxation \eqref{eq:simple_obj_lag} with the following two main modifications: (i) layer outputs are now described by expectations, and (ii) Lagrangian penalties are expressed as arbitrary functions $\lambda_k\br{x}$ instead of being restricted to linear functions.
+The dual $g\br{\lambda}$ can be seen as a generalization of Lagrangian relaxation \citep{bertsekas2015convex} with the two key modifications: (i) layer outputs are integrated over possible values, and (ii) Lagrangian penalties are expressed as arbitrary functions $\lambda_k\br{x}$ instead of being restricted to linear functions.